About Social and Emotional Wellbeing

 The Australian Indigenous HealthInfoNet has a wealth of information in its Social and Emotional Wellbeing Portal if you would like to know more.
 You can also check out the Centre for Best Practice in Aboriginal and Torres Strait Islander Suicide Prevention's factsheet on Social and Emotional Wellbeing

-NEDC will soon be launching the Eating Disorder Safe principles, including the Companion Document, 'First Nations Perspectives: Strengthening the Eating Disorder Safe Principles.'
-These documents will set out a number of ways to uphold Social and Emotional Wellbeing in the context of eating disorder prevention and response.
-To find out more, please register for the launch.
+NEDC recently launched the Eating Disorder Safe principles, including the Companion Document, 'First Nations Perspectives: Strengthening the Eating Disorder Safe Principles.'
+These documents set out a number of ways to uphold Social and Emotional Wellbeing and cultural safety in the context of eating disorder prevention and response.
+To find out more, follow the link in the box to the right of this page.

 Supporting Social and Emotional Wellbeing